-Both Bulova and Tissot are very well-established watchmakers since their inception in the 1800s.
-Both the brands are unique in their ways.
+Both Bulova and Tissot have been very well-established watchmakers since their inception in the 1800s.
+Both brands are unique in their ways.
 Over the years, these brands have set some records of their own.

 These watchmakers share some similarities, and it might be a bit tedious to choose between the two.
 So, in this Bulova vs Tissot comparison guide, we’ll gently compare these brands, and no, we won’t be comparing any models head-to-head.
 But do forgive us if a model comes in anywhere in this guide.

 We’ll be comparing Bulova and Tissot based on their overall build quality, design, and pricing strategies of these two watchmakers.
 The success of any watch is subject to these three factors, and there is no better way to compare both these brands.

 Legacy & Current Status

 The value of a watch heavily relies on how older the watchmaker is.
 Also, there is no point in comparing two brands without talking about their history.
 As we said earlier, both brands came into the world in the late 1800s.
 Another similarity between these brands is that both shared the same golden age in the 1920s and 30s.
-Both the brands can be considered entry-level luxury watches.
+Both brands can be considered entry-level luxury watches.

 The American watchmaker Bulova watch company holds some records in history.
 Like the first watchmaker to introduce a woman’s only line of watches, the first to advertise on a radio broadcast, the first electronic watch in history, and much more.
 The brand is now a subsidiary of Citizen.

 The Swiss watchmaker Tissot is known to be one of few watchmakers who focuses on innovation.
 Tissot brought us the multifunctional tactile watch and the anti-magnetic watch, two products that were game changers at their time.
 Tissot is now under The Swatch Group, which owns over a dozen watch brands, including Rado.

 Bulova vs Tissot: Design